 People who are well-prepared for their aging can use traditional retirement and estate planning tools to direct and support their lifestyle – even if they need significant assistance.
 Among the questions a family should closely examine are:

 The realization that a family member can no longer care for themselves rarely happens in a calm, emotionally detached manner.
 Instead, some unfortunate event or trauma occurs which compels the family to act.

 In these times, emotions can run high and normally objective minds can be clouded by an over-arching concern for the elderly individual and the overall family dynamic.
 This transition period is fraught with potentially harmful legal situations.

 Caring for the elderly is a big and growing business in the U.S., especially with an aging population.
 Like all businesses, groups that offer care and assistance to the elderly need to ensure revenue and will often use tactics which render a family member personally and financially liable for the care of an elderly individual.

-When facing difficult decisions regarding advanced aging, you do not have to act alone.
+When facing difficult decisions regarding advanced aging, do not act alone.
 We advocate for elderly individuals and their families in times of need.
 To schedule a time to meet with Altman & Associates, call (301) 468-3220 or submit an inquiry on our site.

 We will help you plan for and address even the worst elder law situations, such as professional or family member impropriety in the care of an elderly individual.
 Gary Altman is a founding member of the Academy of Special Needs which includes elder law issues.